Yord/shargs/README.md

 When defining layouts, we may want to feature some `opts` in one place, and the others in a different place of our documentation.
-For example, the [`command`](#command)s chould be presented in a definition list, while the other options are layouted as a table.
+For example, the [`command`](#command)s should be presented in a definition list, while the other options are layed out as a table.

 Usage decorators enable these use cases by modifying inputs of [usage functions](#usage-functions):